Table of Contents

 Tony worked as a tour guide for a haunted experience in a theater, as a projector handler for theater representations, as a game tester for Lucasfilms, and finally, got a dev job since he’d learned basic code at school.

-At the end of high school, he applied to the best Ivy League Schools and got accepted into all of them.
+Towards the end of high school, he applied to the best Ivy League Schools and got accepted into all of them.
 He chose Harvard and studied computer science.

 During that time, he worked as a bartender for a catering company, and as a programmer for the state.

 Soon, he missed the freedom he had running his own mini-businesses as a kid, so he took over a grill at Harvard.
-He sold McDonald’s burgers for $3 that he bought for $1.
+He sold McDonald’s burgers for $3 that he had bought for $1.

 Tired of running to McDonald’s every day, he transformed the grill into a pizzeria.
 To make the place more welcoming to customers, he recorded MTV music videos (without the ads) and played the tape in the restaurant.